James Edwin Richards

 James Edwin Richards, also known as Jim Richards, (ca.1945 - 18 October 2000), was an American citizen journalist, editor and publisher of Neighborhood News, a weekly e-mail newsletter, that reported on crime in Venice, California.
 Richards was murdered at his Oakwood neighborhood home, one convicted assailant was sentenced to 16 years in prison, and the anniversary of his death is honored by locals.

 Personal

 James Edwin Richards was 55 years old at the time of his murder.
-He had lived on the 700 block of Vernon Ave for 20 years and in Venice since 1969.
+He had lived at 546 Vernon Avenue for 20 years and in Venice since 1969.
 Richards was known in his community as a local anti-crime activist, block captain for the Model Neighborhood Program, and a member of the Community Police Advisory Board.

 His hometown was Dayton, Ohio.
 After attending Catholic schools in Dayton, he went on to earn his BA degree from Ohio State University.
 He then studied at UC Berkeley and graduated with a master's degree in business.
 Before turning to citizen journalism, Richards had established himself as a house painter, property manager, and real estate agent.

 His memorial service was held at Church of St. Mark, Oakwood.
 Richards was survived by his older sister Rita, his companion Cynthia Jean Moore and her two children.